JeschkeLab/DeerLab/docsrc/source/index.rst

 DeerLab consists of a collection of functions that perform individual tasks.
 There are functions for generating synthetic signals as well as for processing and fitting experimental data.

-DeerLab provides two types of distance distribution models: parameter-free models (as used in Tikhonov regularization) as well as a series of parametrized distance distribution models (multi-Gaussians, multi-Rice, worm-like chain, etc.).
+DeerLab provides two types of distance distribution models: non-parametric models (as used in Tikhonov regularization) as well as a series of parametric distance distribution models (multi-Gaussians, multi-Rice, worm-like chain, etc.).
 It also provides a selection of background models (homogeneous spin distribution in 3 or fractal dimensions, excluded-volume effects).

 A publication about DeerLab is in preparation.
 When you use DeerLab in your work, please cite "L. Fábregas Ibáñez, G. Jeschke, S. Stoll, DeerLab: A comprehensive toolbox for analyzing dipolar EPR spectroscopy data, in preparation".
 Please check back frequently for updated publication information.